-Do not drive with the tailgate open or ajar, e.g. when transporting bulky objects, since toxic exhaust gases could enter the vehicle.
+Do not drive with the tailgate open or ajar, e.g. when transporting bulky objects, since toxic exhaust gases, which cannot be seen or smelled, could enter the vehicle.
+This can cause unconsciousness and even death.

 The installation of certain heavy accessories onto the tailgate may affect its ability to remain open.